Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - Some values are greyed out, as these are valid tag values not permitted for use with SECRET.

-Harrier digitally signs messages using S/MIME including signing the message header.
+Harrier digitally signs messages using S/MIME, including signing the message header.
 This provides content integrity checking and securely binds the STANAG 4774 label to the message.

 M-Switch